-“So instead of reindeer we’re using alligators and everything about the display is really themed towards Louisiana,” said Romaire who now lives in Hollywood and makes sculptures for theme parks.
+“So instead of reindeer we’re using alligators and everything about the display is really themed towards Louisiana,” Romaire said about the display in 2018.
+He now lives in Hollywood and makes sculptures for theme parks.

 Santa’s alligators are specially named too.
 “The largest alligator is named Doc after Doc Brownell who created the original Santa Claus.
 The second alligator is named Green after a local artist Mr. Greenwood who created the second Santa Claus and finally Rudolph because we couldn’t really change Rudolph’s name,” Romaire explained.

 The sculpture was unveiled on Thanksgiving Day at the “Spirit of Morgan City” shrimp boat location Brashear and Federal Avenues.
 The display will remain up until early January.

 So go on down to Morgan City and ask “Cajun Santa” if you’ve been on the good list this year.

 Stay connected with NOLA Weekend!

 NOLA Weekend is the ultimate destination for New Orleans food, things to do, culture, and lifestyle.